kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

--   expression- A boolean expression (also known as a predicate) to determine which items of the sequence to discard.
+-   expression- A Boolean expression (also known as a predicate) to determine which items of the sequence to discard.
 See [Expression](Node%20Selector.md).

 Example:
 ```